magicbitlk/Magicbit-MicroPython/index.rst

 Installation Instructions
 *************************
 - Download and install `https://thonny.org/`
-- Open Magicbit Uploader and select port
+- Open the Magicbit Utility and connect the Magicbit Board to the PC
-- Update MicroPython firmware using Magicbit Uploader
+- Choose the port connected to the device and choose Micropython as the platform
+- Click 'Update Firmware'
+- Open Thonny IDE
-- Select ESP MicroPython from Mode
+- Click Run > Select Interpreter
+- Choose Micropython(ESP32) from the first dropdown box and leave the other dropdown box as it is.

 ***********
 Powering Up